barcek/sprk/README.md

 #### Resource (resource class)

 The `Resource` class has an `info` attribute which takes a string value used on the help page.

-The variable `{BLANK}` can be passed to create an empty line.
+The variable `{BLANK}` can be passed to create an empty line, and `BLANK_LINE` contains a resource instance for this purpose.
+Also available are `USAGE_LINE`, for the standard usage guide, and `USING_LINE`, for an instance which includes the `{USING}` variable, to show the current tool.

 #### Process (resource class)